zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier describe`

-  Prints a human readable enumeration of your app's triggers, searches and actions as seen by our system.
+  Prints a human readable enumeration of your app's triggers, searches, and actions as seen by Zapier.
 Useful to understand how your resources convert and relate to different actions.

 > These are the same actions we'd display in our editor!